unnamed/hephaestus-engine/docs/model-views.md

 ## Model Views

-`api` defines an interface `ModelView`, which can be used for basic and platform independent operations such as animations, colors, movements, animation ticking, etc.
+`api` defines an interface `BaseModelView`, which can be used for basic and platform independent operations such as animations, colors, movements, animation ticking, etc.

-To get a more specialized model view, you can use the platform specific implementations (i.e. BukkitModelView, MinestomModelView)
+To get a more specialized model view, you can use the platform specific implementations

 ### Creating Views